sourcegraph/sourcegraph-public-snapshot/doc/user/quick_links.md

 - By org admins for all org members: in the org profile **Configuration** section
 - By users for themselves only: in the user profile **Configuration** section

-You can configure search scopes by setting the `quicklinks` property to a JSON array of `{name, url}` objects.
+You can display these links by setting the `quicklinks` property to a JSON array of `{name, url}` objects.
 The `url` may be any valid URL or URL path.

 For example, this JSON will create two quick links: